Loops

 Run in playground

-In the above program no and i are declared and initialised to 10 and 1 respectively.
+In the above program no and i are declared and initialized to 10 and 1 respectively.
 They are incremented by 1 at the end of each iteration.
 The boolean operator && is used in the condition to ensure that i is less than or equal to 10 and also no is less than or equal to 19.

 infinite loop